-Dissolved gas analysis (DGA) is a method of testing transformer fluid to determine the overall health of a transformer.
-DGA has been used for many years and is the most important maintenance practice for liquid-immersed transformers.
-Over the years, as more data is collected and new technologies emerge, the interpretation of DGA has become very reliable.
-In most cases, DGA samples can be collected while the transformer is in service as opposed to other testing that requires the transformer to be out of service.
+DGA has been used for many years and is considered to be the most important maintenance practice for liquid immersed transformers.
+Over the years as more data is collected and new technologies emerge the interpretation of DGA has become very reliable.
+In most cases DGA samples can be collected while the transformer is in service as opposed to other testing that requires the transformer to be out of service.